dialogik-tv/grasp/doc/CONTRIBUTE.md

 # Contribute

 If you want to contribute to this repository: This is a simple Vue.js application.
-Simply clone this repository, edit some
+Simply clone this repository, edit your desired files and file a pull request.

-## Project setup
+## Install and setup project
 ```
+git clone git@github.com:dialogik-tv/grasp.git
+cd grasp
 npm install
 ```